MyPortugalHoliday.com

 Day 5: The University City of Coimbra (Overnight in Coimbra)

-A morning drive brings you to Coimbra, Portugal’s most prestigious university city.
-The day is spent exploring the historic university grounds, its stunning library, and the steep, narrow streets of the old town, where you will stay for the night.
+The tour heads north to Coimbra, Portugal’s most prestigious university city.
+The day is spent exploring the historic university grounds, its stunning library, and the steep, narrow streets of the old town.

 Day 6: Canals and the Douro Foothills (Overnight in Lamego)

-Travel from Coimbra to the coast to visit Aveiro and its colourful Moliceiro boats, with a short detour to the striped houses of Costa Nova.
-In the afternoon, the route heads inland, climbing into the hills of the Douro region to the historic city of Lamego for the night.
+From Coimbra, the route heads to the coast to visit Aveiro and its colourful Moliceiro boats, with a short detour to the striped houses of Costa Nova.
+In the afternoon, the route heads inland, climbing into the hills of the Douro region to the historic city of Lamego.

 Day 7: The Heart of the Douro (Arrive in Porto)